Shopping Cart

 Construction

-The mature form of Human PHGDH (O43175) (Met 1-Phe 533) was fused with a polyhistidine tag at the C-terminus and an initial Met at the N-terminus.
+A DNA sequence encoding the mature form of human PHGDH (O43175) (Met 1-Phe 533) was fused with a polyhistidine tag at the C-terminus and an initial Met at the N-terminus.
+Predicted N terminal: Met

 Protein Purity